icfnext/aem-library/src/site/markdown/component-framework.md

 ### Overview

-The introduction of the Sightly templating language has eliminated the need for custom JSP tags, scriptlets, and other unpleasantries when separating a component's view from it's supporting business logic.
+The introduction of the HTL templating language has eliminated the need for custom JSP tags, scriptlets, and other unpleasantries when separating a component's view from it's supporting business logic.
 The [Sling Models](https://sling.apache.org/documentation/bundles/models.html) framework offers a robust, POJO-based development pattern that the AEM Library augments to greatly simplify AEM component development.

-For projects with JSP-based components, the AEM Library maintains a custom JSP tag to mimic Sightly's "use" functionality for associating a Java/Groovy class with a component JSP.
+For projects with JSP-based components, the AEM Library maintains a custom JSP tag to mimic HTL's "use" functionality for associating a Java/Groovy class with a component JSP.

 ### Abstract Component Class